crystalidea/macs-fan-control/README.md

 # Translating the app

 The repository also contains Macs Fan Control [translations](/languages) as .xml files.
 Fork the repository, update existing translation (or create a new one) and simply create a pull request.
 Always leave %1 (%s), %2, etc in the string, it's a replacement pattern required by the program.
-For example the string "Package %1 opened" will be expanded to "Package firefox4pre opened" when opening Firefox browser package.

 # Release archive